rrgalvan/hydstokes-sipdg-addons/README.md

-# hydstokes-sipdg-tests
+# hydstokes-sipdg-addons

+This repository contains a set of extensions ("addons") to the paper "Stable Discontinuous Galerkin Approximations of the Hydrostatic Stokes Equations".

+Specifically, it contains:

-Test suite for SIP Discontinuous Galerkin models applied to Hydrostatic Stokes equations.
+- Test suite for SIP Discontinuous Galerkin models applied to Hydrostatic Stokes equations.

+- The LaTeX fonts for a poster presented in EHf2016 (Gijon)